iRunFar’s Meghan Hicks and Hannah Green test trail shoes outside of Silverton, Colorado. Photo: iRunFar/Eszter Horanyi

 Is there a difference between men’s and women’s versions of running shoes?

 Not all brands use a different last for their men’s and women’s shoes, and the brands that do don’t do it for all of their shoes.
-Altra has been a leader in creating women’s lasts that consider some anatomical differences, including an overall narrower foot, an even narrower heel, and a differently shaped arch.
+Altra has been a leader in creating women’s lasts that consider some anatomical differences between men and women, including an overall narrower foot, an even narrower heel, and a differently shaped arch.

 Hoka also uses a narrower last for its women’s shoes and offers wide sizing options in women’s colorways and sizes built around the men’s last.
-Other shoes, like the Topo Mtn Racer 3, are the same for both the men’s and women’s versions.
+Other shoes are only available in a unisex option.
+The Merrell Antora 4 has a men’s counterpart called the Merrell Nova 4.

 Call for Comments